AIVolcanoLab/pyco2stats/docs/installation.rst

 We recommend using a virtual environment (``venv`` or ``conda``) to keep your dependencies isolated.

-To create a new environment using venv:
+To create a new environment using venv, in the anaconda or command prompt write and run, row by row:

 .. code-block:: bash

    python -m venv venv
    source venv/bin/activate   # On Windows: venv\Scripts\activate

 While with conda:

 .. code-block:: bash

   conda create -n pyco2env python=3.10